amalec/fitcmp/README.md

 Examples:

-fitcmp ./vpfit -o old_fort.13 -n fort.13
+* fitcmp ./vpfit -o old_fort.13 -n fort.13
-fitcmp ./vpfit -n fort.13/initial4.fit
+* fitcmp ./vpfit -n fort.13/initial4.fit

 Your vpfit must be correctly configured, including environmental paths such as ATOMDIR, VPFSETUP and VPFPLOTS.
 This script uses the ATOMDIR in your environment.

+# DOCUMENTATION

+Formal documentation is nonexistent, sorry.
+Most operations are self-explanatory and are listed, along with brief descriptions, by typing '?' at the input prompt.

+# SUPPORT

+Please report bugs and problems at https://github.com/amalec/fitcmp/ I personally provide no guarantees or support outside those granted by the goodness of my heart.

 I would appreciate your acknowledgement if you find this script useful, but it is of course not necessary.
 I would also be grateful if you sent me any major changes or bug fixes, so I can implement them in my copy.

-Please report bugs and problems at https://github.com/amalec/fitcmp/ I personally provide no guarantees or support outside those granted by the goodness of my heart.

-I hope you find it useful.
-Good luck.